-Dr. Jennifer Orlet Fisher is Professor in the Department of Public Health at Temple University and Interim Director of the Center for Obesity Research and Education where she directs the Family Eating Laboratory.
+Dr. Jennifer Orlet Fisher is a professor in the Department of Social and Behavioral Sciences at Temple University and associate director of the Center for Obesity Research and Education where she directs the Family Eating Laboratory.
 She holds graduate degrees in Nutrition from the University of Illinois (A.M., Nutritional Sciences, 1993) and from the Pennsylvania State University (Ph.D., Nutrition, 1997).
 Prior to her appointment at Temple University, Dr. Fisher was an Assistant Professor of Pediatrics at Baylor College of Medicine and scientist at the USDA/ARS Children’s Nutrition Research Center in Houston TX.

 Dr. Fisher research focuses on the development of eating behavior during infancy and early childhood.
 The broad goal of her research is to understand how early eating environments influence child behavioral controls of food intake and health outcomes, particularly overweight.
 Her efforts focus on the role of the family environment, as a first and fundamental context in which eating habits develop.
 Over the past decade she has conducted federally-funded observational and experimental investigations of socio-environmental influences on development in appetite regulation in preschool aged children, including studies of child feeding practices and food portion sizes.
 Her current research focuses on snacking behaviors in young children and interventions with low-income mothers around child feeding.